Biz-codes/DSA-Big-O/README.md

     }
     return true;
 }

+If the number is less than two, or if the number is not an integer, return false.
+If the number is evenly divisible by any number between 2 and itself, return false.
+So the function will return true only if the number passed to it is a prime number.
+The Big O is linear, O(n).
+As the input grows, the number of operations performed by the for loop grows at the same rate.

 11. Tower of Hanoi
 The Tower of Hanoi is a very famous mathematical puzzle (some call it game!).
 This is how it goes: